nashmit/Opt_ODE2/README.md

 Optimization for ODE2 2021-2022

 # Homework 2
-requires special attention as I had to make direct changes to box2d code to make it work.
+requires special attention as I had to make direct changes to box2d code to make it work due to time limitation (which is not available in this repo )

 conda required modules: